-- (a) "Pillar 3 disclosure requirements updated framework" issued in December 2018; - (b) "Pillar 3 disclosure requirements consolidated and enhanced framework" issued in March 2017; - (c) "Revised Pillar 3 disclosure requirements" issued in January 2015; - (d) "Pillar 3 disclosure requirements for remuneration" issued in July 2011; - (e) "International Convergence of Capital Measurement and Capital Standards A Revised Framework" (i.e. Basel II) issued in June 2004;
+(a) "Pillar 3 disclosure requirements - updated framework" issued in December 2018;

+(b) "Pillar 3 disclosure requirements - consolidated and enhanced framework" issued in March 2017;

+(c) "Revised Pillar 3 disclosure requirements" issued in January 2015;

+(d) "Pillar 3 disclosure requirements for remuneration" issued in July 2011;

+(e) "International Convergence of Capital Measurement and Capital Standards - A Revised Framework" (i.e. Basel II) issued in June 2004;
-With the purpose of simplifying the corporate organization, a request has been made to the Central Bank of Brazil (BACEN) and a letter to CIMA has been sent, in December 2021, informing the intention of merging Itaú Bank Ltd. into another company from Itaú Unibanco Conglomerate (the "Group"), Itaú Bank & Trust Cayman Ltd. ("IBTC").
-After such regulatory approvals are granted, it is expected that, as a result of the planned merger, Itaú Bank Ltd. will cease to exist.
-In order to conclude the merger a few steps have to be concluded by Itaú Bank which require CIMA's prior approval.
-One of them was the distribution of dividends from Itaú Bank Ltd. to its sole shareholder - ITB Holding Ltd., by delivering Itaú Asia Ltd. (its subsidiary) and cash.
-This operation was approved by CIMA in September/22 and was duly completed.
-Also, a few operations, such as dividend distribution, repurchase of shares, and seed money transfer need to take place so that we can move forward with the proposed merger, and each of them requires the Authority's prior authorization.

-The financial projections of IBTC will not be significantly affected by this merger as it is expected that a minimum balance sheet will be incorporated by the Company.
-The Company also does not expect significant changes in it is capital ratios.
+In December 2021, the immediate parent of the Company informed the Central Bank of Brazil (BACEN) and CIMA of its intention to merge the Company and Itaú Bank Ltd., a company incorporated in The Cayman Islands and under common control for the purpose of simplifying the corporate structure.
+In order to execute the merger, the following tranches have been completed by Itaú Bank Ltd.:

+• In September 2022, CIMA approved the distribution of non-cash and cash dividends from Itaú Bank Ltd. to its sole shareholder - ITB Holding Ltd (First Tranche).

+• In October 2024, CIMA approved of Second tranche which is Itaú Bank Ltd.'s cash dividend distribution to ITB Holding and Itaú Bank Ltd.'s repurchase of own shares (Second Tranche).
+This is expected to be completed during 2025.

+Upon completion of the required tranches, Itaú Bank Ltd. will surrender its banking license with CIMA and submit its final merger plan to CIMA for approval, after which, the companies will be merged.
+The merger is not expected to have a significant impact on the financial position or capital ratios of the Company upon its completion.